 This program gave birth to the idea of the “Cecil Murray Center” as an incubator and training center for faith-based institutions tackling the challenges of their communities.

 The USC Cecil Murray Center for Community Engagement officially launched under CRCC in 2012, and added Rev. Najuma Smith-Pollard, an alumni of Passing the Mantle, to its staff.
-Since 2012, the Murray Center has run the Faith Leaders Institute, supported by the California Endowment, and the Financial Literacy Program, supported by Wells Fargo.
+The Murray Center ran the Faith Leaders Institute, supported by the California Endowment, and the Financial Literacy Program, supported by Wells Fargo.

-Both programs are directed not only at pastors, but also executive directors and board members of faith-based organizations and laypeople wanting to start a community development initiative.
+Both programs were directed not only at pastors, but also executive directors and board members of faith-based organizations and laypeople wanting to start a community development initiative.

 The Murray Center continues to engage its alumni through capacity building programming and individual consulting.